61 Bathroom Vanity Ideas

 Before you embark on a bathroom remodel, you should choose a theme or style.
-Whether your taste leans to a modern bathroom or a traditional-style powder room, knowing what you want ahead of time will help create a cohesive bathroom.
+Whether your taste leans toward a modern bathroom or a traditional powder room, knowing what you want ahead of time will help create a cohesive bathroom design style.

-Your bathroom’s vanity design will lend a lot to the feel of the room so you really need to get it right.
-From DIY bathroom vanity ideas with trough sinks to luxurious marble countertops on high-end cabinetry, you can create a custom vanity to fit any budget.
+Your bathroom’s vanity design will lend a lot to the feel of the room, so you really need to get it right.
+With DIY bathroom vanity ideas that combine features ranging from trough sinks to luxurious marble countertops on high-end cabinetry, you can create a custom bathroom vanity to fit any budget.

 See more about - Best Bathroom Ideas

 1. Embracing Modern Design

 To create a modern vanity in your bathroom, you need to create sleek lines with a clean design.
 There shouldn’t be lots of detailing or clutter.
 To achieve this look, consider installing a floating bathroom vanity that leaves the space under it open.

 A should follow specific design cues.
 The counter and cabinets should have a smooth slab or shaker drawer fronts.
 Try to create long continuous lines that encourage the eye to flow through the entire .
 Embrace minimalism with low-profile lighting and plumbing fixtures.

 Consider using lighting fixtures that are hidden, such as LED lighting in the , LED strips that illuminate the underside of the floating , or recessed lighting in the ceiling.

 To create a traditional feel for your vanity, aim to create a furniture-style vanity with ornate details and design.
 Look for bathroom vanity cabinets with legs, trim, and molding.
 Even old dressers are an option.
 The mirror should also have a matching ornate frame.
 You could add some old-world opulence and opt for a gilded frame.